Let’s change the world together!

 • Administer and oversee all operational functions of the department including budget management and multiple gift accounts.

-• Coordinate risk management efforts, limited to FSLD Event Hosting Education programs and ongoing prevention education initiatives.
+• Coordinate risk management efforts, including but limited to Fraternity and Sorority Life Event Hosting Education programs and ongoing prevention education initiatives.

-• Responsible for recognition process and tracking of greek life standards and accreditation.
+• Responsible for recognition process and tracking of fraternity and sorority standards and accreditation.

 • Oversee weekly pre and post event meetings with an eye to risk mitigation, education, and event safety.

-• Cultivate a culture of evidence and lead efforts for assessment of student learning outcomes in the Fraternity & Sorority community.
+• Cultivate a culture of evidence and lead efforts for assessment of student learning outcomes in the fraternity and sorority community.

 • Responsible for implementation of AB 524, the Campus-Recognized Sorority and Fraternity Transparency Act.

-• Serve on university and division committees as they pertain to student safety.
+• Serve on university and division committees relevant for Fraternity and Sorority Life.

 • Cultivate strong collaborative partnerships with university stakeholders including the Department of Public Safety, Fire Safety, EEO-TIX, Crisis Support & Intervention and other key units.